Sharma-Sanjana/Seattle-Airbnb-Udacity-Project/README.md

   Does availability of certain amenities fetch a higher price?<br>

 ## Evaluating results:
 The results and evluations are included in the jupyter notebook.
+A detailed overview of the results is posted on Medium [here](https://medium.com/@sanjanasharma/se-a-ttle-in-a-data-story-aac4da348f37)

 ## Packages used:
 Numpy<br>